Making the Business Case for Digital Records Management in the Insurance Industry

 For example, one large insurer is spending upward of $6 million each year just on physical record maintenance.
 This includes high monthly storage-facility rental costs, salaries for 50 full-time workers whose jobs center solely on the warehouses, forklifts and other heavy machinery, and more.

-By engaging with Ripcord and moving its data to Canopy, the company could save millions of dollars within the next few years.
+By engaging with Ripcord and moving its data to Canopy, the company would save millions of dollars within the next few years.

 Digital Maturity Facilitates Better Customer Servicing

-For insurers, that means kicking customer servicing into high gear.
+For insurance companies, this means kicking customer servicing into high gear.
 What better way to get a more superior customer experience than with better digital tools?
-For example, speedier, smoother, next-generation chatbots capable of accessing and dispensing needed, tailored information at any time of day or night can save an insurance company customer hours of worry sifting through paper documents and/or making multiple phone calls that may or may not eventually lead to a human being.
-After all, a single positive customer experience can pay major dividends.
+For example, faster, smoother, next-generation chatbots capable of accessing and dispensing needed, tailored information at any time of day or night can save an insurance company customer hours of worry sifting through paper documents and/or making multiple phone calls that may or may not eventually lead to a human being.
+After all, a single positive customer experience can pay major dividends

-Make the most out of accessing, indexing, and organizing data to drive insights and customer experience improvements across the business.
+Make the most out of accessing, indexing, and organizing your data to drive insights and provide better customer experiences across the business.